Sudokus and bimagic squares

 9 |

 These Sudokus have nice supplemental properties, i.e. if we move one or more columns from one side to the opposite side, they remain Sudokus: the new 3x3 sub-squares contains again all the integers from 1 to 9.
-Same if we move rows from one side to the opposite side.
+It is the same if we move rows from one side to the opposite side.

-Now, construct a 9x9 square in which each cell use the two cells of Sudokus A and B with the formula:
+Now, construct a 9x9 square in which each cell uses the two cells of Sudokus A and B with the formula:

 9(A - 1) + B |